 Harris County Community Flood Resilience Task Force

-We are currently facilitating Harris County's new Community Flood Resilience Task Force, a diverse group of 17 community and technical members working to further Harris County's equitable flood resilience efforts.
+We facilitated the inaugural year of Harris County's Community Flood Resilience Task Force, a diverse group of 17 community and technical members working to further Harris County's equitable flood resilience efforts.
 This group represents the full diversity of Harris County, including economic, racial, technical, ability, political, and geographic representation and is collaborating with County staff to develop the 2050 Flood Resilience Plan.
 This effort is a highly innovative approach in which Harris County is empowering a community group to advise County departments and Harris County Commissioners Court on overall resilience efforts and the first major comprehensive flood resilience plan for the region.

-Outside Voices is providing strategic direction, engagement expertise, and an equity lens to guide this diverse group, as well as collaborating with the County Judge's Office, the Infrastructure Resilience Team, Office of the County Administrator, and other County departments on overall approach and strategy.
-We are advising the County on engagement and process, as well as providing "translation" of technical information into an accessible format for all Task Force members and the community— soliciting discussion and feedback on complex topics.
+Outside Voices' Leah Chambers provided strategic direction, intentional and impactful facilitation, and an equity lens to guide this diverse group, as well as collaborate with the County Judge's Office, the Infrastructure Resilience Team, Office of the County Administrator, and other County departments on overall approach and strategy.
+We advised the County on engagement and process, as well as provided "translation" of technical information into an accessible format for all Task Force members and the community— soliciting discussion and feedback on complex topics.

 SPUR Temporary to Transformative: Ushering in a New Era for Streets

 During the COVID-19 pandemic, San Francisco city leaders transformed streets from spaces to drive through into places for public life.
 But as the tide of the pandemic started to turn, SPUR sought to explore how to make those changes permanent in sustainable and equitable ways.
 Outside Voices and Kristen Hall City Design, co-led SPUR’s Temporary to Transformative effort, resulting in a policy and design advocacy report looking to shape a new vision for the city’s street network and street life.